Home Health Remedies and facts about common

 give a dog loose motions, but this condition, not to be confused with true

-diarrhoea, is easily put right by reversing the causative effect, By
+diarrhea, is easily put right by reversing the causative effect, By

 milk, the motion should quickly return to normal.